jbuehl/homealone/docs/README.scheduler.md

 - Scheduler - The object that is responsible for managing and running Schedules

 ### Scheduler classes
-These classes are inherited from the core classes to implement functions of the Scheduler.
+These classes are inherited from the Homealone core classes to implement functions of the Scheduler.
 The StateControl class is defined in the extra classes.

 ```mermaid
 classDiagram